lmtoy/lmtoy_run/README.md

 2. add new obsnums to **mk_runs.py** and figure out a good default argument list

-    * on[]
+    * on[]     - per source
-    * pars1[]  - per source if there are > 1
+    * pars1[]  - per source
-    * pars2[]
+    * pars2[]  - per source

-   If you see **mk_runs** instead of **mk_runs.py**, ignore it, it should have been deleted as they've been deprecated.

-3. add any deviations from the default args can go as a comment in **comments.txt**, the human readable comments itself (for the obsnum summary web pages) go first, followed by the comment (#) symbol, followed by special arguments, e.g.
+3. add any deviations from the default args can go as a comment in **comments.txt**, the human readable comments itself (for the obsnum summary web pages) go first, followed by the comment (#) symbol, followed by special SLpipeline.sh arguments, e.g.

        99081  partial map     # pix_list=1,2,3,6,7,8,12,13,14,15

-4. run ./mk_runs.py - this will have created a run1a and run1b file
+4. run ./mk_runs.py - this will have created a *run1a* and *run1b* file
-   to process all individual obsnums, as well as run2a and run2b file to run all combinations (e.g. if there are more than one source and/or multiple frequency setups, e.g. CO and HCN for M51).
+   to process all individual obsnums, as well as *run2a* and *run2b* file to run all combinations (e.g. if there are more than one source and/or multiple frequency setups, e.g. CO and HCN for M51).

-   We use two runfile in order to always show the first pipeline run (restart=1) as well as any improvements.
+   We use two runfiles in order to always show the first pipeline run (restart=1) as well as any improvements.

 5. Now you can execute the run files, in the correct order.
 Depending on what machine you are, the execution command that acts on these files is different.
-The four files are
+Lets say the four files are

        PID.run1a
        PID.run1b